Job Announcement Description

 - Oversees and assures that discipline is administered fairly and without regard to race, color, creed, national origin, age, sex, religion, handicap and marital status.

-- Performs other related duties as required or requested.
+- Performs related duties as assigned or directed by the Administrator.

 Knowledge, Skills, and Abilities: